 Cost of Living in France:

+In addition to program fees and airfare, there are other living costs to consider while completing an internship in France.
 As a general rule, housing in the city center is pricier than choosing to live in the suburbs.
-On average, rent for a one-bedroom apartment in the city center is about 665 EU, while the average rent for a similar apartment outside the city is about 500 EU.
+On average, rent for a one-bedroom apartment in the city center is about 680 €, while the average rent for a similar apartment outside the city is about 525 €.
+A one-way ticket will generally cost 1.70 € and a meal at a restaurant is around 13 €.
 More information and specifics can be found out at Numbeo.

 Work Culture in France:

 - Etiquette: As a whole, French people are generally reserved and private.
 In business settings, courtesy and formality is expected.
 The French can often appear direct in business because they are not afraid to ask questions and learn more.
-Making appointments is a very important part of doing business in France; appointments should be made at least 2 weeks in advance.
+Making appointments is a very important part of doing business in France; appointments should be made at least two weeks in advance.
 Handshaking is a common gesture for meeting someone, and you will need to address everyone with a polite bonjour during the day or bonsoir during the evening.
 First names are reserved for close friends, and you should usually err on the side of too formal with Monsieur and Madame.

-- Language: For 88% of French citizens, French is their first language.
+- Language:There are 62 million French speakers in France, the official language of the country.
 Most placement programs will require a high-level of proficiency in French, and for those not using a placement program, knowing the language will give you a better standing in the business environment.
 Your co-workers and employees will appreciate your efforts to learn the language as you go along, and it will be easy to find classes to help you.

 - Networking: Being able to create a professional network is very important in business in France.
 Fashion interns will find many networking opportunities at the semi-annual Paris Fashion Week during either January/February or August/September.
 Those interested in film or media will be interested in the Cannes Film Festival during May.